-Myisha Arellano is a muralist, educator, digital and scenic painter based in Los Angeles, CA. Since 2010, she has designed, painted, and led multiple private and public murals.
-Myisha’s approach to public art is rooted in community engagement leading her to collaborate with various organizations and non-profits across L.A., such as NDLON, the Immigrant Youth Coalition, Arternatives, and the Social and Public Art Resource Center (SPARC).
+Myisha Arellano is a muralist, educator, digital and scenic painter based in Los Angeles, CA. Since 2010 she has designed, painted, and led multiple private and public murals.
+Myisha’s approach to public art is rooted in community engagement leading her to collaborate with various organizations and non-profits across Los Angeles.

-Besides designing and painting representational public art, Myisha’s technical abilities range from conservation to aging techniques.
-She has participated in the conservation and restoration of over 20 landmark murals across L.A. through SPARC’s innovative conservation efforts in the city.
-However as a scenic painter, she uses aging and deterioration creatively as elements of storytelling.
-Both opposing public aesthetics live and balance in her personal work.
+In addition to designing and painting representational public art, Myisha’s technical abilities range from conservation to aging techniques.
+She has participated in the conservation and restoration of over 20 landmark murals across L.A. through SPARC’s innovative conservation efforts.
+As a scenic painter, she uses aging and deterioration creatively as elements of storytelling.

-Her experience as a migrant from Mexico City raised in L.A. county, has resulted in a painting style not too easily defined.
-Her studio work depicts images of nature along with political themes, portraits, and imagined sites resulting in a view into an alternate reality form.
+Her experience as a migrant from Mexico City raised in California county, has resulted in a painting style not too easily defined.
+Her studio work depicts images of nature alongside political themes, portraits, and reimagined sites resulting in a view of an alternate reality form.